tqdm/tqdm/README.rst

 ``tqdm`` (read taqadum, تقدّم) means "progress" in arabic.

-Instantly make your loops show a progress meter - just wrap any iterable with "tqdm(iterable)", and you're done!
+Instantly make your loops show a smart progress meter - just wrap any iterable with "tqdm(iterable)", and you're done!

 .. code:: python